thorsten/phpMyFAQ/docs/installation.md

   etc), so there is no way to asses a file directly using the name it was uploaded under.
 - Download continuation isn't supported.

-## 2.15 Twitter support
+## 2.15 X (Twitter) support

-phpMyFAQ supports Twitter via OAuth.
-If you enable Twitter support in the social network configuration and add phpMyFAQ as a Twitter application on [Twitter](https://dev.twitter.com/apps/new), all new FAQ additions in the administration backend will also post the question of the FAQ, the URL of the FAQ and all tags as hashtags to Twitter, e.g. the tag "phpMyFAQ" will be converted to "#phpmyfaq".
+phpMyFAQ supports X (Twitter) via OAuth.
+If you enable X (Twitter) support in the social network configuration and add phpMyFAQ as a X (Twitter) application on [X (Twitter)](https://dev.twitter.com/apps/new), all new FAQ additions in the administration backend will also post the question of the FAQ, the URL of the FAQ and all tags as hashtags to X (Twitter), e.g. the tag "phpMyFAQ" will be converted to "#phpmyfaq".

 ## 2.16 Server side recommendations